 Dusk could tokenize stock for public companies, but Pol suggested SMEs had the most to gain from using blockchain technology.
 One of the key challenges brought up by SMEs is the difficulty in accessing new capital.
 Tokenization, Pol said, can broaden the investor pool, allowing companies to raise funds from retail investors and institutions outside of their immediate network.

-A Dusk spokesperson said the company expects the platform to go live in Q2 2020.
-After that it plans to tokenize as many as 10,000 newly incorporated companies by the year's end, as well as start work on tokenizing an estimated 25,000 companies that are already incorporated.
+A Dusk spokesperson said the company expects the new Firm24 platform to go live in Q2 2020.
+After that it plans to tokenize as many as 10,000 newly incorporated companies by the year’s end, as well as start work on tokenizing an estimated 25,000 companies that are already incorporated.
 Registered firms are able to opt out of the scheme if they choose.

 The leader in blockchain news, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.